ruahman/denote/20240822T081904--channel-factories__bitcoin_whitepaper.md

 The first commitment is signed before the funding transaction is broadcast
 - to ensure that both parties can get their money back

+it is important to esure that the old version of the commitment transaction cannot be used anymore.

-# Transaction replacement using timelocks
+# 2.3 Transaction replacement using timelocks

-channels which replace transactions using timelocks are known as duplex micropayment channels.

-duplex micropayment channels
-- replace transactions using timelocks
-- subsequent commitment transactions use lower timelocks

-ex:  the first commitment transaction is created with a timelock of 100 days.
+the first commitment transaction is created with a timelock of 100 days

-, meaning it cannot be appended to the blockchain untill 100 days have passed.
-The second commitment transaction is created with a timelock of 99 days and spends the same funds, so it will be valid first. the outdated commitment transactionn will never have a time where it can be broadcast, as the referenced output will have been spent already.
+the second commitment transaction is created with a timelock of 99 days
+- so it will be valid first
+- the outdated commitment transaction will never have a time where it can be broadcast since it's input is alread spent.

-Subseqent commitment transactions use lower timelocks
+subsequent commitment transactions use lower timelocks

-The commitment with the lowest timelock can be included in the blockchain before the others
+the commitment with the lowes timelock can be included in the blockchain before the others.

-A channel constructed this way has to be closed by broadcasting the newest commitment transaction as soon as the first timelock has elapsed,
-- limiting the maximum lifetime of a channel.

-this problem can be solved elegantly with a kickoff transaction.
+the problem with that is that a payment channel has a limited lifetime.
+- relative timelocks solve this problem.

-Timelock only start ticking as soon as the kickoff transaction is broadcast, resulting in a potentially unlimited lifetime of a channel.
+Timelocks only start ticking as soon as the kickoff transaction is broadcast
+- resulting in a potentially unlimited lifetime of a channel.

+still there is a limit to how many commitment transactions you can make because each susive commitment transaction needs a lower timelock. eventually you will run out of commitment transcations you can create.

+an invalidation tree solves this.
+- only the path where all transaction have the lowest timelock can be broadcast.

+- in this way many commitment transactions can be created before the timelocks get too low and the channel can not be updated anymore.

-- you can't cash in you commitment transaction untill you also submit the kickoff transaction.
+you can't cash in you commitment transaction untill you also submit the kickoff transaction.

 a time locks count can be relative to the inclusion of a kickoff transaction.